Lentor MRT station: Station details

 Lentor station serves the TEL and is between Springleaf and Mayflower stations.
 The official station code is TE5.
 Being part of the TEL, the station is operated by SMRT Trains.
-Train frequencies on the TEL range from 5 to 9 minutes.
+Train frequencies on the TEL range from 3 to 6 minutes.
 The station is located underneath Lentor Drive near the junction with Yio Chu Kang Road.
 The five entrances of Lentor station serve the surrounding residential areas of Lentor Estate and Teacher’s Estate, as well as landmarks such as Anderson Primary School, First Evangelical Reformed Church and Saint Thomas Orthodox Syrian Cathedral.

 Designed by SAA Architects, the station design is inspired by the greenery covering Yio Chu Kang Road.
 The station columns resemble tree structures branching out to support the roof, with timbre panels that allow natural light into the station, similar to rainforest canopies.
 The station is a designated Civil Defence (CD) shelter and contains a reinforced structure with blast doors.
 During a chemical attack, the air vents of the station can be shut to prevent the circulation of toxic gases.
 The CD shelter has dedicated cubicles for chemical decontamination alongside dry toilets.

 Lentor station features an Art-in-Transit artwork: Interlude by Tan Guo-Liang.
 The work, created using mesh fabric, depicts musical notes and calligraphic scripts.
-Tan intended for his work to be viewed as a "visual poem", and he was inspired by the streets named after prominent poets, such as Rabindranath Tagore, According to the artist, the curved lines on the artwork added further significance to the piece, as the station name "Lentor" means "flexible" in Malay.
+Tan intended for his work to be viewed as a "visual poem", and he was inspired by the streets named after prominent poets, such as Rabindranath Tagore, According to the artist, the curved lines on the artwork added further significance to the piece, as the station name "Lentor" (also spelt Lentur) means "flexible" in Standard Singaporean Malay.